robertfoss/memcpy.io/content/2015-05-14_building_nodemcu_for_esp8266.md

 Category: ESP8266
 Tags: NodeMCU, ESP8266

-This is a simple step-by-step guide to building and flashing NodeMCU on a ESP8266.
+This is a simple step-by-step guide to building and flashing NodeMCU for the ESP8266.

 ### Build ESP8266 SDK